fapapa/fapapa.github.io/resume.md

 - Nurtured students who were struggling, pin-pointing any foundational problems that were keeping them from learning new concepts, and devised plans for them to execute to get on-track
-- Lead mock technical interviews to allow student to practice, and to further identify any holes in knowledge
+- Led mock technical interviews to allow student to practice, and to further identify any holes in knowledge

 ### Freelance Developer, Self-Employed; Coquitlam, BC — 2004–2019